fiolj/sparta/doc/web/run.rst

 A value of N = 0 is acceptable; only the statistics of the system are computed and printed without taking a timestep.

+.. _command-run-upto:

-The *upto* keyword means to perform a run starting at the current timestep up to the specified timestep.
+The ``upto`` keyword means to perform a run starting at the current timestep up to the specified timestep.
 E.g. if the current timestep is 10,000 and "run 100000 upto" is used, then an additional 90,000 timesteps will be run.
 This can be useful for very long runs on a